-If you do not wish to bring your own bike, you can hire a bike from us for $300.
-Please select the "Bike Hire" option when completing the booking form.
+If you do not wish to bring your own bike, you can hire a standard pedal bike from us for $270 or an E-bike (limited numbers) for $480.
+Please select your desired "Bike Hire" option when completing the booking form.
 For more information on our hire bikes click here.

 FREQUENTLY ASKED QUESTIONS: